On Achievable Rates of Line Networks with Generalized Batched Network Coding: Line Networks and Generalized Batched Network Coding

-At the destination node, all received symbols (which may belong to different batches) are decoded jointly.
-The end-to-end transformation of a batch is given by the transition matrix from $\cv X$ to $\cv Y_{L}$, which can be derived using \eqref{eq:ch} and \eqref{eq:re} recursively.
-In general, the source recoding function $f$ and the intermediate recoding functions $\{\phi_\ell\}$ can be random.
-Let $F$ be the transition matrix from $\cv X$ to $\cv U_1$ and let $\Phi_\ell$ be the transition matrix from $\cv Y_\ell$ to $\cv U_{\ell+1}$.
-We have the Markov chain
+At the destination node, all received symbols, which may belong to different batches, are jointly decoded.
+The inner code's end-to-end operation, with the given recoding function $\phi_{\ell}$ at all nodes, can be viewed as a memoryless channel referred to as a \emph{batch channel}, which takes $\cv X$ as the input and produces $\cv Y_L$ as the output.
+Fig.~\ref{fig:rec} illustrates the variables involved in the recoding process, forming the Markov chain: